SDI-SoftwareDefinedInverter/TAPAS/README.md

 (changes) only – the reason why we coined the term “Software Defined Inverter” (SDI).

-TAPAS is Raspberry PI compatible and multiple boards can be used in collaboration, giving rise to many-phase applications such as quadrocopters or multi-axis servo control.
+TAPAS is designed of Raspberry PI and multiple boards can be used in collaboration, giving rise to many-phase applications such as quadrocopters or multi-axis servo control.
 Together with open-source code examples and extensive documentation we made TAPAS as accessible to the community as